-@rfm.simple_test

-class ContainerTest(rfm.RunOnlyRegressionTest):
+'''

 platform = parameter(['Sarus', 'Singularity'])

 valid_systems = ['daint:gpu']

-'''

-'''

 valid_prog_environs = ['builtin']

 @run_before('run')

 def set_container_variables(self):

 self.descr = f'Run commands inside a container using {self.platform}'

 image_prefix = 'docker://' if self.platform == 'Singularity' else ''

 self.container_platform = self.platform

 self.container_platform.image = f'{image_prefix}ubuntu:18.04'

 self.container_platform.command = (

 "bash -c 'cat /etc/os-release | tee /rfm_workdir/release.txt'"

 )

 rfmdocstart: assert_release

-@sanity_function
+@sanity function

 def assert_release(self):

 os_release_pattern = r'18.04.\d+ LTS \(Bionic Beaver\)'

 return sn.assert_found(os_release_pattern, 'release.txt')

-rfmdocend: assert release
+rfmdocend: assert_release

 '''

-A container-based test can be written as RunOnlyRegressionTest that sets the container_platform attribute.
+A container-based test can be written as RunOnlyRegressionTest that sets the container\platform attribute.
 This attribute accepts a string that corresponds to the name of the container platform that will be used to run the container for this test.
-If such a platform is not configured for the current system, the test will fail.
+It is not necessary to specify this attribute, in which case, the default container platform of the current partition will be used.
+You can still differentiate your test based on the actual container platform that is being used by checking the self.container\platform.name variable.

-As soon as the container platform to be used is defined, you need to specify the container image to use by setting the image.
+As soon as the container platform to be used is determined, you need to specify the container image to use by setting the image.
+If the image is not specified, then the container logic is skipped and the test executes as if the container\platform was never set.

 In the Singularity test variant, we add the docker:// prefix to the image name, in order to instruct Singularity to pull the image from DockerHub.
 The default command that the container runs can be overwritten by setting the command attribute of the container platform.

 The image is the only mandatory attribute for container-based checks.
-It is important to note that the executable and executable_opts attributes of the actual test are ignored in case of container-based tests.
+It is important to note that the executable and executable\opts attributes of the actual test are ignored if the containerized code path is taken, i.e., when image is not None.